-Cheating/Plagiarism - Cheating on any assignment, test/quiz, or online classwork to include the possession of inappropriate or deliberate distribution, or use of information, including, but not limited to: computer files or folders, passwords, electronic devices, or oral or written notes, materials, or work of another person in the completion of an academic exam, test, or assignment.
+Cheating/Plagiarism - Cheating on any assignment, test/quiz, or online classwork.
+The possession of, deliberate distribution of, or use of inappropriate information, including, but not limited to: computer files or folders, passwords, electronic devices, or oral or written notes, materials, or work of another person in the completion of an academic exam, test, or assignment.